langchain-ai/streamlit-agent/README.md

 ## Contributing

-We plan to add more agent examples over time - PRs welcome
+We plan to add more agent and chain examples over time and improve the existing ones - PRs welcome! 🚀

-- [ ] SQL agent